 Content Marketing is all the buzz.
-In fact, it’s the area that Econsultancy projects to have the fastest growth of all marketing activities.
+In fact, it’s the area that Econsultancy projects to have the fastest growth of all marketing activities in the coming year.

 All of the interest and investment in this new discipline is based on the idea that your company is no longer in the business of just making and selling products or services.

 It’s the result of buyers becoming much more discerning and educating themselves about products and services before they actually buy.